Skip to main content

 Learn more about Angular feature modules: https://angular.io/guide/feature-modules

-Creating a feature module in our app along with the second component can be achieved by using the Angular CLI: ng g m fibonacci && ng g c --module=fibonacci fibonacci.
+Create a feature module and its component via the Angular CLI: ng g m fibonacci && ng g c --module=fibonacci fibonacci.

 const routes: Routes = [